Common Substance Use Triggers

 Ways to manage triggers may include:

-Boosting your self-esteem: reminding yourself that you are worthy of sobriety and that substance abuse triggers and relapse are common for those who suffer from addiction
+- Boosting your self-esteem: reminding yourself that you are worthy of sobriety and that substance use disorder triggers and relapse are common for those who suffer from addiction

 A healthy mental state will help you deal with triggers, which is why it is especially important to seek treatment and continue with support groups, therapies, and other tools to assist your recovery journey.
 Understanding your feelings and emotions surrounding your triggers will help you learn how to effectively cope.

-Effective treatment facilities may be important tools to cope with substance abuse triggers and maintain a life of sobriety.
-The treatment center you choose should be equipped to deal with dual diagnoses (diagnoses of substance abuse and mental illness), which are common in individuals suffering from addiction.
-Anxiety disorder is often common among people with substance abuse problems, for example.
+Effective treatment facilities may be important tools to cope with substance use disorder triggers and maintain a life of sobriety.
+The treatment center you choose should be equipped to deal with dual diagnoses (diagnoses of substance use disorder and mental illness), which are common in individuals suffering from addiction.
+Anxiety disorder is often common among people with substance use disorder problems, for example.

 Treatment facilities may first address anxiety and treat the symptoms and triggers for anxiety before they address addiction.
 Anxiety is often the underlying cause of addiction.
 Without combatting anxiety, it is difficult to address addiction.